0xm4n/corne-firmware/docs/user-guide-and-troubleshooting.md

 ## Quick Start

 1. Turn on both halves.
-2. Connect the left half to your computer over USB, or use it as the Bluetooth half when pairing.
-3. For Bluetooth, hold the lower layer key and select a Bluetooth profile.
-4. Pair with `Corne View` from your computer, phone, or tablet.
+2. Open Bluetooth settings on your computer, phone, or tablet.
+3. Pair with `Corne View`.
-5. Start typing after both halves are powered on and connected to each other.
+4. Start typing after both halves are powered on and connected to each other.

 If anything behaves strangely, remove old `Corne View` Bluetooth entries from your host device, flash `settings_reset` to both halves, flash the normal